 FREE for workshop participants!
 If you’d rather not grind your rocks by hand, I am happy to provide that new service using my phenomenal rock crushing machine.

-We’ll grind everyone’s rocks together, by color, so everyone can go home with a bit of already ground up rock of the various colors we found during the forage.
+We’ll grind rocks, by color, so you can go home with a bit of already ground up rock of the various colors we found during the forage.

 Rock Crushing Service